TonyPhipps/Games/Magic/Collection.md

 - Cards ever used in a deck are left in their inner sleeves

 # Thinning
+My average $100 budget deck has 0-3 cards worth under 0.10c USD.

-Commons worth under .10c are thinned out (TCG Market price).
+Cards worth under .10c (TCG Market price) are thinned out.

 The Scryfall search below will help identify keepers.